Ledsham, West Yorkshire: Geography

 To the east is Selby Fork junction, which is also partly in South Milford, in North Yorkshire, but previously in the West Riding; in the early 1960s, the M62 motorway was planned to have its eastern terminus at Ledsham, possibly at the Selby Fork junction.

-Characteristics
+Notable buildings

-There is a late seventh-century Anglo-Saxon church (the oldest church and the oldest building standing in West Yorkshire), and nearby Ledston Hall.
+The late seventh-century Anglo-Saxon All Saints church is the oldest church and the oldest building standing in West Yorkshire, and includes memorials to Lady Elizabeth Hastings and her family.

+Ledston Hall is a Grade I listed house with parts dating back to the 13th century.

+Education

 The village school, like schools in Collingham and Thorp Arch, was named after Lady Elizabeth Hastings.
 The school is now located in the nearby village of Ledston, which was rated as good by OFSTED in 2018.

+Sports

-Ledsham have a cricket team, who currently play in the York League.
+Ledsham has a cricket team, which currently plays in the York league.

 Governance

-Historically, Ledsham was in the wapentake of Barkston Ash, but since 1974, it has been a part of the metropolitan borough of City of Leeds, in the county of West Yorkshire.
+Since 1974 Ledsham has been a part of the metropolitan borough of the City of Leeds, in the county of West Yorkshire.
 It is its own civil parish, and is in the Kippax and Methley ward for local affairs, and is in the Elmet and Rothwell Constituency for national level politics.